kubernetes-client/csharp/README.md

 ## Prerequisites

-The client code is generated using [AutoRest](https://github.com/azure/autorest).
-You'll need a Linux machine and [node.js](https://nodejs.org/en/) 7.10.0 or greater.
+You'll need a Linux machine with Docker.

 The generated code works on all platforms supported by .NET or .NET Core.